davidcalikes/Marvelous-Matching/docs/README.md

 - __Possible Future Features__

     For copyright reasons, it was not possible for me to integrate content from the Phonics and Maths programmes used within the school.
 Because of this, I did not include any numbers or letter matching categories.
-It was the consencus of teaching staff that using images or sounds that didn't match the current programmes would be confusing for the pupils.
+It was the consensus of teaching staff that using images or sounds that didn't match the current programmes would be confusing for the pupils.

     In future versions of Marvelous Matching however, it may be possible to include a feature that allows teachers and support staff to upload content to the game themselves.
 This would mean that they could use the appropriate literature for each category and be able to teach even more learning outcomes from a single application.

+    In doing this I would have to take extra consideration with reagrds to how the site would process user input error handling.

     I would also like to add an Irish language translator feature at some point that would present the site in Irish.